Skip to content

 Elicit Feedback

-• Manifest receptive body language
+• Maintain open, receptive body language.

 Tips for Eliciting Feedback